GIVE APPLY

 Please note:

-• All vehicles on campus must properly display a permit and be parked in a marked space consistent with their permit e.g., no student parking ever in Staff/Faculty/Resident parking spaces.
+• All vehicles on campus must have a permit and be parked in a marked space consistent with their permit e.g., no student parking in Staff/Faculty/Resident parking spaces.
+The College may revoke parking privileges at its discretion.

 • Having a permit does not guarantee an available parking space.